 It is when a person(the victim) is subjected to treatment that has severe negative repercussions for them emotionally.
-Emotional abuse is a form of psychological or mental abuse.
+Emotional hurt and abuse is a form of psychological or mental abuse.
 When a person is under this negative treatment for a period of time, it is then considered emotional abuse.
 Different people have different tolerances and therefore it can effect a person different depending on the person.
 The way to know if you are under this abuse is by the effects it has on you emotionally.
 For example are you anxious all the time and don’t quite know why?
 Are you fearful?
 Is there spells of depression?
 To put it simply, is how a person is treating you causing you problems?
 I must stress if you are finding things too much you need to talk to a professional to get the right diagnosis.
 There can be many other reasons for the symptoms I’ve mentioned, but I am focusing on the emotional reaction to an interaction between you and another person.
 Sometimes it can take only one incident to cause you problems, or it might take a prolonged mistreatment to effect you.

-There are many ways we can be emotionally abused.
+There are many ways we can be emotionally hurt and abused.
 It isn’t always verbal words that can do the hurting, but instead silence and subtle things being done on us, or to us, can cause strife.
 It may be a physical abuse or even rape as we discuss a little later.
 It may even be an incident years ago that has come back to haunt you.
 It can also be what people don’t say that can sometimes cause problems rather than by what they do say.

 The controlling mum